Ask financial traders anywhere in the world to name the book that has influenced them the most…

 But being a loner is not enough.
 You also need to be a creative and imaginative independent thinker.

-There’s no point going against the consensus just for the sake of being contrary.
+There’s no point in going against the consensus just for the sake of being contrary.

 Market Wizards Develop Their Own Investment Philosophies